 I love wrapping myself up in fuzzy throw blankets, brewing myself a good ol’ cup of coffee and listening to some relaxing music.
 Then I start releasing all of my thoughts, my feelings and my energy into the ink-filled pages.

-If you struggle with anxiety or anxious thoughts like me, then these 50 journal prompts are perfect for you!
+If you struggle with anxious thoughts like me, then these 50 journal prompts are perfect for you!
 My mind is always racing (and I tend to overthink everything) so these prompts really help me to slow down, be in the moment and calm my anxious mind.

 “If you change the way you look at things, the things you look at change” – Wayne Dyer